Marina Tucaković: Personal life

+Laća, who was a lyricist like his mother, was last seen alive on 12 December 2022.
+He was found dead on 13 December on the street in Israel and his identity confirmed on 20 December.

 Artistry and legacy

 Tucaković was also known for writing more provocative lyrics which included sexual innuendos.
 Her lyrics have covered a wide variety of topics for which she revealed that they had some connection to her life.
 Tucaković has cited Arsen Dedić, Džemaludin Latić, Dino Merlin, Gibonni, Bora Čorba, Bajaga, Đorđe Balašević, Vjekoslava Huljić, Buba Corelli, Jala Brat and Rasta as her favorite lyricists and songwriters.

 In 1987, Dutch singer Piet Veerman (former member of the popular Dutch band the Cats) had a number one hit in the Netherlands with the single "Sailin' Home", which was a translation of one of Tucaković's songs, "Zora je" performed by Neda Ukraden.
 It became the singer's biggest hit and the best selling single of the year in the Netherlands.

 Many of the songs Tucaković wrote are considered to be some of the greatest songs of all times on the Balkans.
 She was considered to have the biggest merit in establishing the career of Džej Ramadanovski and Ceca.
-Music critics were divided on the quality of the lyrics written by Tucaković; while some considered them to be very representative of the time she was living, others dismissed them as "sweet" and "often on the verge of trash".
+Music critics were divided on the quality of the lyrics written by Tucaković; while some considered them to be very representative of the time she was living, others dismissed them as "saccharine" and "often on the verge of trash".